Propylene Glycol BP USP FCC Food Grade Manufacturers, with SDS GHS MSDS Sheet

 15. REGULATORY INFORMATION

-SARA 302: No chemicals in this material are subject to the reporting requirements of SARA Title III, Section 302.
+SARA 302: Not subject to the reporting requirements of SARA Title III, Section 302.

 SARA 311/312 Hazards: No SARA Hazards